RealEnt3/Desktop_Password/README.md

 You can change the password in "var.bat"

 Only one step:
-Replace "BestPasswordEver" with your new password
+Replace "123password" with your new password